-The Spatial Outlier Detection tool works by calculating a local outlier factor (LOF) to measure the degree by which points in a study area are outlying from other points in their local neighborhood.
-In addition to classifying input points as outliers or inliers, the tool can produce a raster surface with the calculated local outlier factor across the study area, which may assist in determining how new observations will be classified given the spatial distribution of your data.
+The Spatial Outlier Detection tool identifies global or local spatial outliers in point features.
+A global outlier is a point that is far away from all other points in the feature class.
+A local outlier is a point that is farther away from its neighbors than would be expected by the density of points in the local area.
+In addition to classifying input points as outliers or inliers, the tool can produce a raster surface with the calculated local outlier factor (LOF) across the study area, which may assist in determining how new observations will be classified given the spatial distribution of your data.
+Furthermore, the tool can optimize the selection of needed parameters, such as the number of neighbors and the percent of locations considered outliers.

 Potential applications of this tool include the following scenarios: